alessimichele/alessimichele/README.md

-### Hi there 👋
+### Hi there, I'm Michele 👋

+I am a Master's student @ University of Trieste.

+- 🔭 I’m currently working on:
+  - density-based clustering algorithm
+  - priors of Variational Auto Encoders (VAEs)
+  - resampling methods for Pyhisics-Informed Neural Networks (PINNs)
+  - genetic algorithms for Generative Adversarial Networks (GANs)

 <!--
-**alessimichele/alessimichele** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...